hpssjellis/easy-nodejs-iota-send-token/README.md

-***BEST TO CHANGE THIS LINE is app.js TO A RANDOM SEED YOU MADE UP.
+***BEST TO CHANGE THIS LINE in app.js TO A RANDOM SEED YOU MADE UP.

 ```const mySeed =   'DONOTSTOREYOURSEEDONAPUBLICGITHUBSITEASANYONECANSTEALALLYOUR9IOTATOKENSKEEPITSAFE' // Your secret 81 seed [A-Z9]```